wagtail/wagtail/docs/reference/streamfield/blocks.rst

            ]))),
        ])

-   The following additional option is available as either a keyword argument or a Meta class attribute:
+   The following additional options are available as either keyword arguments or Meta class attributes:

    :param form_classname: An HTML ``class`` attribute to set on the root element of this block as displayed in the editing interface.
+   :param min_num: Minimum number of sub-blocks that the list must have.
+   :param max_num: Maximum number of sub-blocks that the list may have.

 .. class:: wagtail.core.blocks.StreamBlock